H-Studio logo

 Noisy neighbourCross-tenant degradationBridge model and resource quotas

 Another underrated trap: technology choice without checking team capability.
 A highly optimised system in a stack no future developer knows is a time bomb.
-Standardising on proven stacks — for example TypeScript/Node.js or Java/Spring on the backend, Next.js on the frontend — creates a wider hiring pool and reduces the risk that knowledge sits with single individuals.
+Standardising on proven stacks — TypeScript/Node.js or Java/Spring on the backend, Next.js on the frontend — widens the hiring pool and reduces the risk that knowledge sits with single individuals.

 Our experience: the best architectural decision is rarely the most modern one

-In projects, we rarely see early teams fail because of "too few microservices".
-They fail more often because of unclear module boundaries, mixed business logic, missing tenant separation, undocumented data flows and deployment processes that only one person understands.
+In projects, we rarely see early teams fail because of "too few microservices."
+They fail more often on unclear module boundaries, mixed business logic, missing tenant separation, undocumented data flows, and deployment processes only one person understands.

-An uncomfortable observation from our project work: many startups choose microservices not for technical reasons but because it sounds like a forward-looking decision.
-That conformity pressure can become expensive.
-A well-structured modular monolith with clear domain boundaries beats a hastily implemented microservices landscape in most growth phases — across all measurable dimensions: development speed, operational stability and infrastructure cost.
+An uncomfortable observation: many startups choose microservices not for technical reasons but because it sounds forward-looking.
+That conformity pressure gets expensive.
+A well-structured modular monolith with clear domain boundaries beats a hastily implemented microservices landscape in most growth phases — across development speed, operational stability, and infrastructure cost.

-What ultimately matters isn't the architecture itself.
-It's the quality of the decision behind it.
-Was the choice made on the basis of clear growth hypotheses, real load requirements and team capability?
-Or was it driven by tech trends and conference buzz?
+What ultimately matters isn't the architecture itself; it's the quality of the decision behind it.
+Was it made on clear growth hypotheses, real load requirements, and team capability — or driven by tech trends and conference buzz?
 In our engineering perspectives, we regularly document what we observe in this space.

-Hybrid approaches — modular monoliths with selectively extracted services for specific high-load scenarios — often offer the better long-term balance.
-They allow fast market launch, controlled complexity and a gradual path towards distribution, without the hard cut of a full rewrite.
+Hybrid approaches — modular monoliths with selectively extracted services for specific high-load scenarios — often offer the better long-term balance: fast market launch, controlled complexity, and a gradual path toward distribution without the hard cut of a full rewrite.

 Scalable architecture in your practice